 You understand that the scholarship programme is for online courses only, and discounts cannot be transferred to in-person courses.

-Baking a Lifestyle Medicine (BALM) is more than a program - it's an empowerment model.
-It provides tools and knowledge that enable individuals to take charge of their health and the health of their communities through the simple yet transformative act of baking.
+The Sourdough School Diploma is more than a program - what we teach is about empowerment .
+We are a community and we provide tools and knowledge that enable individuals to take charge of their health and the health of their communities through the simple yet transformative act of baking.

-Knowledge Sharing: The program encourages participants to share their newfound knowledge with their communities, spreading the benefits of BALM far beyond the individual participant.
+Knowledge Sharing: The program encourages participants to share their newfound knowledge with their communities, spreading the benefits of great bread far beyond the individual participant.
 This fosters a sense of purpose and contribution, which can be deeply empowering.

 Community Building: Baking and sharing bread can help create and strengthen social bonds, fostering supportive communities that can collectively work towards better health outcomes.